mavlink/mavlink-devguide/en/services/parameter.md

     participant GCS
     participant Drone
     GCS->>Drone: PARAM_REQUEST_LIST
-    Drone->>Drone: Start sending parameters
+    GCS-->>GCS: Start receive timeout (any params)
     Drone->>GCS: Send N parameters with PARAM_VALUE
-    GCS->>GCS: Start receive timeout
-    GCS-->>Drone: Request any dropped params with PARAM_REQUEST_READ
+    GCS-->>GCS: Start receive timeout (after each param) GCS->>Drone: Request individual missing param by index (PARAM_REQUEST_READ) GCS-->>GCS: Start receive timeout
+    Drone->>GCS: Send param with PARAM_VALUE
 {% endmermaid %}

 The sequence of operations is:

-1. GCS (client) sends [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_READ) specifying the target system/component.
+1. GCS (client) sends [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_READ) specifying a target system/component.
+   - Broadcast addresses may be used.
+All targetted components should respond with parameters (or ignore the request if they have none).
+   - The GCS is expected to accumulate parameters from all responding systems.
+   - GCS starts a timeout timer and waits for parameters.
+     On timeout the GCS should fail gracefully (reset the state machine).
-1. Drone sends all parameters individually in [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
+1. The targetted component(s) should respond, sending all parameters individually in [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
-   - The drone should allow a break between each message in order to avoid saturating the link.
+   - Allow breaks between each message in order to avoid saturating the link.
+   - Components with no parameters should ignore the request.
-1. GCS accumulates parameters in order to know which parameters have been/not been received  (`PARAM_VALUE` contains total number of params and index of current param).
+1. GCS accumulates parameters for each compent in order to know which parameters have been/not been received (`PARAM_VALUE` contains total number of params and index of current param).
 1. GCS starts timeout after each `PARAM_VALUE` message in order to detect when parameters are no longer being sent.
-1. After timeout (messages no longer being sent) the GCS can request any missing parameter values.
+1. After timeout (params no longer being received) the GCS individually requests any missing parameter values.

-   The GCS determines what parameters are missing based on the `param_count` and `param_index` fields from received [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
+   The GCS determines what parameters are missing for each component based on the `param_count` and `param_index` fields from received [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
-   The messages are [requested individually](#read_single) using [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) and the missing `param_index`
+   The messages are [requested individually](#read_single) using [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) and the missing `param_index`.

 ### Read Single Parameter {#read_single}